Last updated on May 9th, 2023.

 - Website: St. Giles Cathedral

-This medieval structure was located near the statue of Walter Scott in Parliament Square and it was used as a municipal building for over 400 years until it was finally demolished in 1817.
+If you walk past St. Giles Cathedral on the Royal Mile, you’ll more than likely walk across what was at one time the most hated structure in the city – the Tolbooth.
+It was located near the statue of Sir Walter Scott in Parliament Square and was used as a municipal building for over 400 years until it was finally demolished in 1817.

 The reason it was so despised is due to its use as a place of execution and torture for Edinburgh’s convicted criminals, many of whom were merely guilty of being unable to repay their debts.
+The building also contained a prison that had no running water or sewerage and smelled appallingly bad, even for Auld Reekie’s standards.

-If you stop to look at the ‘Heart of Midlothian’ for any length of time you’ll more than likely see people spit on it as they walk past, not because they’ve just cleared their throats but because they’re showing their contempt for the old jail.
+Today, the only remaining evidence that the Tolbooth ever existed is a brick emblem on the path outside the cathedral in the shape of a heart.
+If you stop to look at the ‘Heart of Midlothian’ for any length of time, you’ll more than likely see locals spit on it as they walk past, not because they’ve just cleared their throats, but because they’re showing their contempt for the old jail!

-The TV show portrayed the notorious jail as the place where Jamie’s men were locked up after deserting, and while that story is fictional at least you now know the significance of the stone mural on the pavement next to the cathedral.
+The TV show portrayed the notorious jail as the place where Jamie’s men were locked up after deserting, and while that story is fictional, at least you now know the significance of the stone mural on the pavement next to the cathedral.

 Holyrood Palace